Curious about your neighborhood?

 *Every Portland resident, property owner, or business license holder is eligible to be a member of their neighborhood association.
 Check with your local neighborhood association to see if the bylaws allow additional criteria for membership and inclusion.

-Please visit: SE Uplift – NA Board Member Resources
+Please visit: SE Uplift – NA Board Member Resources and sign up for our Hey, Neighbor!
+Flyer.

 Are you a neighborhood association board member looking for your staff liaison?
 Click here.